Gramatica A The Verb Gustar Answers: Complete Guide

 • A Juan le gusta más la playa que la montaña.

 Here, más introduces the comparison.
-Which means you can also use menos, igual, mejor, etc. , to express nuanced preferences.
+You can also use menos, igual, mejor, etc., to express nuanced preferences The details matter here..

 3. Expressing Dislikes with disgustar